History of Jehovah's Witnesses

+After Russell’s death in 1916, the movement divided amid disputes over leadership and doctrine.
+Under Joseph Franklin Rutherford, the Watch Tower Society centralized organizational authority, expanded public preaching, and introduced major doctrinal and structural changes that distinguished his followers from other Bible Student groups.
+In 1931, Rutherford’s organization adopted the name “Jehovah’s witnesses”, marking a formal separation from the wider Bible Student movement.
 Substantial organizational changes continued as congregations and teaching programs worldwide came under centralized control.
 Further changes in its doctrines led to the prohibition of blood transfusions by members, abandonment of the cross in worship, rejection of Christmas and birthday celebrations, and the view of the biblical Armageddon as a global war by God that will destroy the wicked and restore peace on earth.
 In 1945, the Watch Tower Society, which Russell had founded as a publishing house, amended its charter to state that its purposes included preaching about God's Kingdom, acting as a servant and governing agency of Jehovah's Witnesses, and sending out missionaries and teachers for the public worship of God and Jesus.

 The denomination was banned in Canada in World War I, and in Germany, the Soviet Union, Canada, and Australia during World War II.
 Members suffered widespread persecution and mob violence in some of those countries and in the United States.
 The group initiated dozens of high-profile legal actions in the United States and Canada between 1938 and 1955 to establish the right of members to sell literature from door to door, abstain from flag salute ceremonies, and gain legal recognition as wartime conscientious objectors.
 Members of the denomination suffered persecution in some African countries in the 1960s and 1970s.
 Since 2004 the group has suffered a series of official bans in Russia.